Contact clerking team

 Santosh has a deep interest in, and understanding of technology such as AI, Blockchain and the Internet of Things.
 Having completed a degree in Computer Science and worked at software companies like Salesforce.
 He understands how disputes on large commercial projects arise, especially in technology context.

-Santosh is a multi-lingual.
+Santosh is multi-lingual.
 He is a native Hindi speaker.
 He also has conversational Spanish, Marathi, and Konkani skills.

 Areas of expertise